PrivoxAnon1/privoice/docs/skills.rst

 	"search_terms":["hello", "hi"]
    }

-Finally, create a file named init.py and put this in it ...
+Next, create a file named init.py and put this in it ...

 .. code-block:: python
    :linenos: